 Familial hyperlipidemia stems from a genetic disorder.

 A mutated gene is passed down from a parent and causes a missing or malfunctioning LDL receptor.
-The LDL accumulates to dangerous amounts in the blood.
+The LDL builds to dangerous amounts in the blood.

 Some ethnic groups, such as French Canadians, Christian Lebanese, South African Afrikaners, and Ashkenazi Jews have a higher risk of hereditary hyperlipidemia.